 The additional tax on early distributions doesn't apply to any of the following.

-- A qualified coronavirus-related distribution.
-See Form 8915-E for more details. - A distribution from retirement plans for individuals in the case of a birth or adoption of a child.
-See Pub.
-590-B for more details. - A qualified disaster distribution.
-See Form 8915-C or Form 8915-D, as applicable, for more details.
+A gualified disaster distribution, including a 2020 coronavirus-related distribution.
+See the instructions for Forms 8915-C, 8915-D, 8915-E, and 8915-F, as applicable, for more details.

+A gualified distribution from a retirement plan for the birth or adoption of a child of up to \$5,000 if made during the 1-year period beginning on the date your child was born or adopted.
+Attach a statement that provides the name, age, and TIN of the child or eligible adoptee.
+If the child died before you obtained a TIN, then write that the child died on the statement and include a copy of the child's birth certificate, death certificate, or hospital records.

+See Notice 2020-68, available at IRS.gov/pub/irs-drop/n-20-68.pdf, for more information.

+An eligible adoptee includes any TIP) individual (other than a child of the taxpayer's spouse) who has not reached age 18 or who is an adult and is physically or mentally incapable of self-support.

-- A qualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
+• A gualified HSA funding distribution from an IRA (other than a SEP or SIMPLE IRA).
 See Qualified HSA funding distribution under Health Savings Accounts in Pub.
-969 for details. - A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA - A rollover from a qualified retirement plan to a Roth IRA. - An in-plan Roth rollover. - A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).
+969 for details.

+• A distribution from a traditional or SIMPLE IRA that was converted to a Roth IRA.

+- A rollover from a gualified retirement plan to a Roth IRA. - An in-plan Roth rollover.

+A distribution of certain excess IRA contributions (see the instructions for line 15, later, and the instructions for line 23, later).